msirringhaus/obs_chat_bot/README.md

 and run `cargo run`.

 ## To use
+Invite your bot into any room (be it 1:1 or group-chat).
+Type `[prefix]help` to get more info.
-Paste in a URL of a package or a submitrequest to get notifications for changed status.
+It boils down to: Paste in a URL of a package or a submitrequest to get notifications for changed status.